-Choosing to go with an agency means you’re getting access to more manpower and skill sets.
-No one can be an expert on everything.
-Hiring a digital marketing agency that employs people with a diverse set of skills ensures all of your marketing needs are covered.
+Choosing to go with an agency means you’re getting access to more individuals and skill sets.
+No one person can be an expert on everything.
+Hiring a digital marketing agency that employs people with diverse sets of skills ensures all of your marketing needs are covered.

-Agencies also have more resources.
+Agencies also have more resources that can benefit your campaign or project.
 Marketing firms are typically up to date with and have access to the latest in design and marketing software programs.

-It’ll take a few in-house marketing hires to match the collective brain power you'd get from an agency.
-Bringing on an equivalent marketing staff isn't an option for smaller companies.
+It’ll take a few in-house marketing hires to match the collective brainpower you'd get from an agency.
+And bringing on an equivalent marketing staff isn't always an option for smaller companies.
 If you can afford to hire a few people with different strengths, great!
-If you can’t, an agency is for you.
+If you can’t, an agency might be in your best interests.

-An agency should work seamlessly with your team to fix any weakness and build on strengths.
+An agency should work seamlessly with your team to fix any weaknesses and build on strengths.
 Remember, a win for you is a win for the marketing agency.